Ventas, Inc. research snapshot

 Rating

-High-quality healthcare REIT with strong senior housing growth, improving leverage, and valuation sensitivity after a large rerating
+High-quality healthcare REIT with accelerating senior housing growth, raised 2026 guidance, improving leverage, and a valuation that already prices in much of the recovery

 Trend status